erdomke/InnovatorAdmin/readme.md

 features have been blocked out and/or coded but not tested.
 In particular, exports to/install from the previous manifest file and folder structure have not been tested.

+# Known Bugs / Missing Features

+- Fixed properties to versionable items will float on import
+- Locked items are not unlocked during the install process
+- Arbitrary scripts cannot be added to exports via the user interface
+- Package definitions are not written to the database on install even if the checkbox is checked
+- The "Add package definition" checkbox does not exist when installing immediately after an export.
+- A log file of the import is neither generated nor stored in the database
+- The database version is not modified by the installer

 # Ideas for Improvement